PAHUS/ot-harjoitustyo/dokumentaatio/guide.md

 ## How to use the application
 1. Set the starting state/pattern by
-  a) selecting the cells you want to be alive
+..* selecting the cells you want to be alive
-  b) Click "Load" to load the exaple starting state, or your own saved state
+..* Click "Load" to load the exaple starting state, or your own saved state

 2. Iterate the array, either by pressing ">" to iterate a single time or by pressing "Start" to start the animation which iterates the array several times a second.
 You can stop the animation by pressing the same button, or switch the speed by pressing the corresponding button.